 Process of perception

-Sense perception is usually related to our physical senses of sight, smell, sound, taste and touch; and is the basis for contemporary waking consciousness.
+Sense perception is usually related to our physical Human senses of sight, smell, sound, taste and touch; and is the basis for contemporary waking consciousness.
 Man has twelve senses in total and so only five are used by Man's current waking consciousness, the others are either 'below' in the subconscious, or 'above' and latent for future evolutionary development.

 Considering fourfold Man, the process of seeing, hearing, smelling, tasting and touching is done by our I-consciousness using astral senses that utilize the facilities of our physical body (eg our eye or ear).
 Perception therefore needs to be considered as a spiritual process across the four bodily principles.

 What the I experiences in daytime through the astral body and senses gets imprinted on the etheric and physical bodies during the night-time process.
 It is important to realize that these perceptions and experience with the waking consciousness of our physical mineral body do not represent our true spiritual 'I', but are just a reflection.